 Today, many medical students are choosing to pursue careers in specialized medical fields such as cardiology, oncology, and gastroenterology.
 Though these are extremely rewarding and in-demand fields, internists are just as important and in-demand.

 The reasons why students are choosing specialty care over internal medicine are varied.
 An article published in The American Journal of Medicine suggests one assumption is that as schooling becomes more expensive, many students are choosing a specialized medical career in hopes they will make more money once they enter the workforce.

 The perception that internal medicine will not provide as much profit as, say, a plastic surgeon may be true, though misguided.
 While net worth is an undeniable factor in the decision to study medicine, by no means should it be a doctor’s guiding force.

 If you are entering the medical field for the right reasons, you should notice that no matter what career path you choose, it should feel rewarding at the end of a long day.

-You will have the opportunity to build relationships with your patients because you can see them regularly, whether they’re battling chronic illness or healthy and thriving.
+You will have the opportunity to build relationships with your patients because you can see them regularly, whether they’re battling chronic illnesses or are healthy and thriving.
 As an internist, the bottom line is always to care for your patients in the best way possible.

-Like all healthcare career fields, an internist should have a passion for helping and caring for others first, along with strong interests in research, sciences and medicine.
-They build lifelong relationships with their patients and help them every step of the way through their medical journey’s.
+Like all healthcare career fields, an internist should have a passion for helping and caring for others first, along with a strong interest in research, sciences, and medicine.
+They build lifelong relationships with their patients and help them every step of the way through their medical journey.
 They have vast knowledge on how to diagnose, care for and treat patients in the best way possible.
 Though the decline in internal medicine rates may suggest that it’s not as rewarding as specialized medical fields, this is just not true.
 Consider internal medicine today!